stevenblair/rapid61850/README.md

 sudo java -Djava.library.path=/home/steven/rapid61850/c/src/ Main    # this path must be set correctly
 ```

-## Known issues and possible features ##
+## Notes and possible features ##

  - Some data types are not supported yet.
 However, the main *useful* data types (integer, floating-point, and boolean) are supported.
- - FCDAs and ExtRefs cannot use the syntax "vector.mag.f" as values for data object or data attribute references.
+ - FCDAs and ExtRefs cannot use the syntax `vector.mag.f` as values for data object or data attribute references.
  - Data types cannot contain arrays.
  - According to [the standard](http://www.tissues.iec61850.com/tissue.mspx?issueid=579), SV datasets should only contain primitive data types, and not constructed types.
 However, because SV encoding involves fixed-length value fields, it is always possible to reconstruct the data, if encoded and decoded consistently.
 Therefore, this library will allow constructed types to be encoded in SV packets.
 Semantically, SV datasets should only contain data values that have been sampled at the specified sampling rate.
 Again, for practicality, this library allows any DA or DO to be used in SV datasets.